FAA’s Administrator Dickson to speak at Purdue’s aviation symposium

 “As air travel returns to pre-pandemic levels, the shortage of qualified pilots and maintenance technicians is only going to get worse unless we do something about it,” said Thomas Frooninckx, head of the School of Aviation and Transportation Technology at Purdue University.
 “By combining our expertise and resources across all facets of the aviation industry, we hope to identify and act upon the best ways to attract, train and retain a reliable, robust pipeline of aviation professionals.”

-To participate in Purdue’s National Aviation Symposium, request more information online at polytechnic.purdue.edu/national-aviation-symposium.
+To participate in Purdue’s National Aviation Symposium, visit polytechnic.purdue.edu/national-aviation-symposium.

 About the Purdue Polytechnic Institute